Hazel Dawn: Death

 Hazel Dawn died at the home of her daughter in Manhattan in 1988 at age 98.

 Legacy

-Actress Ruth Gordon cited Dawn as her own inspiration for becoming an actress.
-Gordon, who was five years younger, predeceased Dawn, dying in 1985.
-A 14-year-old Adele Astaire, sister of Fred, saw Dawn's performance in The Pink Lady and idolized her, thinking her to be "the most lovely, graceful creature" she had seen.
+Actress Ruth Gordon cited Dawn as her inspiration for becoming an actress.
+A 14-year-old Adele Astaire saw Dawn's performance in The Pink Lady and idolized her, thinking her to be "the most lovely, graceful creature" she had seen.

 In 1953, Dawn was portrayed by Kay Williams in the film The Actress.